FarhanMobashir/looping/docs/month-1/day-1.md

 sidebar_position: 1
 ---

-# DAY 1 - Javascript - A Declarative Approach
+# Javascript - A Declarative Approach

 Today I am starting my journey of learning at neogcamp for the next 6 months.
 In the coming 6 months I have planned to do a lot of hard work and become an advanced full stack we developer.
 I also want to help my other fellow mates in every possible ways I can and Try to become good at communication.